loggi/pglog-processor/README.md

 # pglog-processor
-Process PostgreSQL fetched logs, making them ready to be sent to Graphite (soon) and Elasticsearch
+Process PostgreSQL fetched logs, making them ready to be sent to Graphite and Elasticsearch

 Given a directory full of pg log files, pglog-processor converts them, marking